SAKryukov/vscode-extensible-markdown/docs/index.md

 To use the typographer,  ["markdown-it" option](#markdown-it-options) "markdown.extension.convertToHtml.titleLocatorRegex" should define the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern used to detect some fragment of the input Markdown text which should be interpreted as the title of the document.
 If the pattern match is successfully found in the Markdown document, it is written to the `title` element of the HTML `head` element.
 If the match is not found, the text "Converted from: \<input-file-name\>" is used as the title.

 It's important to understand that detection never modifies input Markdown text.
 The idea is to detect some text fragment present in the document.
-If Markdown rules allow to render this text fragment in output HTML, it will be rendered; and the copy of this fragment will be written in the `title` element.
+If Markdown rules rendering this text fragment in output HTML, it will be rendered; and the copy of this fragment will be written in the `title` element.

 Let's see how default value of the "markdown.extension.convertToHtml.titleLocatorRegex" works.